industrial-edge/jenkins-cicd/README.md

 - Industrial Edge Device V 1.1.0-39
 - Industrial Edge Management system V 1.1.11
-- Ubuntu 20.04 VM
+- VM - Ubuntu 20.04
 - Docker 19.03.13
 - Jenkins 2.263.3

 ## Installation steps
 The repository is devided into two main directories.
-The Jenkins-installation describes the process of setting up the Jenkins server in order to run CI/CD jobs.
+The Jenkins-installation folder describes the process of setting up the Jenkins server in order to run CI/CD jobs.
 The documentation for the installation steps can be found [here](./Jenkins-installation/installation.md).

 The [pipeline](./pipeline) folder constist of Jenkins pipeline implementation using either shell script or docker.
-The documentation for each implementation describes the process of connecting GitHub repository with Jenkins using webhooks and creating Jenkins pipelines to automatically upload app to IEM on every push.
+The documentation for each implementation describes the process of connecting GitHub repository with Jenkins using webhooks and creating Jenkins pipelines to automatically upload app to IEM on every code changes push.

 ## Documentation